Meniscus tear

 How is a meniscus tear detected?

-• Vitamin D and calcium: indicate bone and cartilage strength.
+• Vitamin D and calcium: essential for bone and cartilage health; deficiencies can accelerate joint wear.

 Why early detection matters